1996Aurel/HLoG-VBGMM/README.md

 ```
 python main.py 'X'
 ```
-Replace X with the sample identifier (e.g. A).
+Replace X with the sample identifier (e.g. A, B, C, D, or E).